makuge/web23-exercise-2/README.md

 In this example, the key-value pair after the page name (`imdbID=tt1234567`) is a [query parameter](https://en.wikipedia.org/wiki/Query_string), that we pass to the `edit.html` page.
 We will later use that parameter to load the movie with the specified id - in this example `tt1234567`.

-The tricky part for now is that you will have to add this code dynamically to a `button` element in your DOM manipulation code from exercise 1.
+The tricky part for now is that you will have to add this code dynamically to the *Edit* `button` element in your DOM manipulation code that you added in Subtask 1.3.

 This then will look something like this:
 ```js